hildjj/node-abnf/README.md

 ### Rule.name
 The name of the rule

-### Rule.line
+### Rule.loc
-The line in the input file where the rule name was defined
+The Peggy location in the input file where the rule name was defined

 ### Rule.def
 The definition of the rule.
 More information forthcoming.